 The Mountains of Western North Carolina

 Shorter ranges and clusters of mountains lie to the West of the long, even Blue Ridge - and they are generally the highest.
 The Nantahala Mountains, Snowbird Mountains, Great Smoky Mountains, Balsam Mountains, and Newfound Mountains lie to the Southwest of the French Broad River basin and occupy the lands in the extreme Southwest portion of the state.
 The French Broad River basin is a broad, hilly valley running northwest from near Brevard to the NC-TN line where it narrows into a gorge.
-Northeast of the French Broad River basin lies the Bald Mountains and the Black Mountains, which contain Mount Mitchell, the highest mountain east of the Mississippi.
+Northwest of the French Broad River basin lies the Bald Mountains and the Black Mountains, which contain Mount Mitchell, the highest mountain east of the Mississippi.
 Even further northeast, along the NC-TN line, lies Roan Mountain and the North Carolina High Country - the area with the highest average elevation east of the Mississippi.
 This area is generally a high, rolling plateau.

 Here are some major peaks and area elevations:

 - City of Asheville - about 2200 feet.

 - Town of Highlands - about 4500 feet (Highlands Plateau).